manhph2211/Bone-Fracture-Detection/README.md

 - Find more about the model by reading [this](https://arxiv.org/pdf/1506.01497.pdf)

-## 1.3 Pre-processing
+## 1.3 Methods

-- For data augmentation:
+- First, for data augmentation:
   - Using mirroring, sharpness, brightness and contrast augmentation.
   - Don't use  shear, strain or spot noise augmentation since these could cause a normal hand image to be classified as a hand with a fracture.

-- 80% for training and 20% for the test

-## 1.4 Some methods

 - The object detection neural network had better results when trained only on AP images instead of AP and lateral images together